grnet/agora-sp/docs/version1/resource_admins.md

 title: Resource Admins Information
 ---

-**Resource admins**:  The resource admins are users that own and manage one or more resources.
+**Resource admins**:  Resource Admins are users that own and manage one or more resources.
 A Resource Admin belongs to an Organization and can manage his own resources.

 ## The Process